marehead/marehead/README.md

-# 🐱‍👓Hi There, Welcome!
-# 🪂 My name is Marina i'm a person black Queer no binarie
+# 🪂 Hi My name is Marina i'm a person black Queer no binarie
 - 👩🏽‍💻Currently I'm learning practicing Linux, AWS, Cloud Computing, Python and Javascript
 - 🐱‍🚀I am part of the first class Sysops of the ImpulsoTec Program.
 - 📚studying Science Computing in course online: cc50 of harvard